aws-samples/aws-iot-elf/WIN-README.md

 pip install virtualenv
 ```

-You now have the necessary development commands available on your Windows-based machine.
+You now have the necessary development commands installed on your Windows-based machine.
 Now you will want to go back and finish the rest of the non-specific [Getting Started](https://github.com/awslabs/aws-iot-elf).